 Ingredients: Enriched bleached flour [wheat flour, malted barley flour, niacin, iron, thiamin mononitrate (Vitamin B1), riboflavin (Vitamin B2), folic acid], water, whole grain [whole wheat flour, brown rice flour (rice flour, rice bran), wheat gluten, skim milk, high fructose corn syrup, sugar, yeast. contains 2% or less of each of the following: butter (cream, salt), calcium sulfate, salt, dough conditioners (may contain one or more of the following: mono- and diglycerides, ethoxylated mono- and diglycerides, sodium stearoyl lactylate, calcium peroxide, DATEM, ascorbic acid, azodicarbonamide, enzymes), guar gum, yeast nutrients (monocalcium phosphate, calcium sulfate, ammonium sulfate), corn starch, calcium propionate (preservative), distilled vinegar, beta-carotene (color), natural flavor, Vitamin D3, soy lecithin, soy flour.

-The most commonly-used preservative in commercial bread making, calcium propionate, prevents mold and bacteria growth.(18) A study found that calcium propionate was linked with irritability, restlessness, inattention and sleep disturbance in some children.(19)
+The most commonly-used of all commercial bread preservatives, calcium propionate, prevents mold and bacteria growth18.
+A study found that calcium propionate was linked with irritability, restlessness, inattention and sleep disturbance in some children19.
+Naturally, if you bake your own bread, you should want to add this preservative to the list of bread ingredients to avoid.

 Ingredients: Whole wheat flour, water, wheat gluten, whole buckwheat groats, contains 2% or less of the following: whole amaranth, whole spelt flakes, whole kamut (khorasan wheat), whole quinoa flakes, whole grain buckwheat flour, oat fiber, polydextrose, salt, sugarcane fiber, wheat bran, molasses, soybean and/or canola oil, yeast, sodium stearoyl lactylate, vinegar, calcium propionate (preservative), calcium sulfate, ethoxylated mono- and diglycerides, DATEM, citric acid, azodicarbonamide, acesulfame potassium, soy flour.